ArturoDeza/Fast-Texforms/README.md

 # Fast-Texforms

 Code database for Fast Texform generation as proposed in the work of Deza, Chen, Long and Konkle, 2019.

+Here is the code for the previous [texform generation model](https://github.com/brialorelle/TexformGen) as used in Long, Yu & Konkle, 2019.
+A more detailed explanation of what is a Texform can also be accessed [here](https://www.brialong.com/all-about-texforms).

 ## Download and Install depending packages